groonga/groonga/doc/source/reference/functions/geo_distance.rst

 ``point1``
 """"""""""

-It specifies the start point that you want to calculate the value of distance between two points.
+Specifies the start point that you want to calculate the value of distance between two points.

 You can specify the value of GeoPoint type. [#]_